-Integration of basic principles of cell biology and mechanisms of physiology to the functions of the major organ systems of the human body, centered around the theme of homeostasis.
-Laboratory consists of physiological experiments designed to test student-developed hypotheses.
+(spring) 4 credits Integration of basic principles of cell biology and mechanisms of physiology to the functions of the major organ systems of the human body; centered around the theme of homeostasis.
 Includes 3 lab hrs.
 Prerequisite: BIO201.
 A course in chemistry is recommended.
 Not open to students who have taken BIO205 or BIO209 except by department consent.